 Now is the winter of our discontentMade glorious summer by this sun of York;And all the clouds that lour’d upon our houseIn the deep bosom of the ocean buried.

 Contrary to how the opening line is remembered, Richard wasn’t declaring it to be the winter of discontent.
 In fact, he was saying that the sun/son of York, Edward IV, had ended it.
-Of course, as a Lancastrian, he hated Edward.
+However, he resented his brother Edward.
 So, Richard cleverly speaks well of Edward in a way that’s amenable to being taken out of context.

 To see how hard this is to pull off, note what changes with the truncation.
 In the original form, he’s using “Now” to justify a word-order inversion that occurs in conditional statements, i.e. “Only after eating your vegetables may you have dessert.”
 He’s therefore saying that the winter of discontent is over.
 But, truncate it at the first line, and the function of “is” changes.
 In the full passage, “Now” modifies “is” to suggest progression (rather than equality, the usual function of to be verbs): the winter of discontent is over, and has been made glorious summer.
 (This also exists in computer science statements; X = X + 1 is invalid mathematics but an assignment statement, valid under a progressive interpretation of “=”.)
 After the truncation, “is” becomes the regular equality statement and “Now” becomes not a modifier but an operand.
 He’s equating “Now” to the “winter of our discontent”, and the meaning becomes opposite to what he’s formally saying.
 It’s brilliant.